crhall-writing/crhall-writing.github.io/_poems/look-over-your-shoulder-before-closing-the-door.md

 you walked into that strip club--
 the one I’ve seen before;
 I'm sure that was the only time
-they had seen a guy like you walk in.
+they'd ever seen a guy like you walk in.

 you can’t feel it anymore, you said.
 I took it in mine anyway,